consultar-usuarios-y-ordenadores-de-active-directory-con-c

 If you are system administrators with Active Directory, you will be used to dealing with the management of hundreds or even thousands of users and computers.

-In these circumstances, it is often useful to make queries to Active Directory from C# to access, filter, or execute actions quickly and conveniently from one of our developments.
+In these circumstances, it is often useful to query Active Directory from C# to access, filter, or execute actions quickly and conveniently from within our developments.

-With this objective, we share the necessary code to make queries for users and computers from Active Directory using C#.
+With this goal in mind, we share the necessary code to query users and computers from Active Directory using C#.

 The code to import users is as follows.
 You can customize the properties returned by the query to your liking.
-Remember to change XXXXXX to the name of your AD, and YYY to the extension.
+Remember to change XXXXXX to your AD name, and YYY to the extension.

 public List<User> GetADUsers()